-At December 27, 2020, we owned or leased approximately 1.8 million square feet of floor space at 49 separate locations, primarily in the U.S., for manufacturing, warehousing, research and development, administration and various other uses.
-At December 27, 2020, we also leased approximately 103 acres of land, which included 98 acres in Ontario, Canada which is used by our recently acquired ASC Signal business.
+At December 29, 2019, we owned or leased approximately 1.7 million square feet of floor space at 42 separate locations, primarily in the U.S., for manufacturing, warehousing, research and development, administration and various other uses.
+At December 29, 2019, we leased to third parties 131,451 square feet of our leased facilities, and had no vacant floor space.
 We continually evaluate our current and future space capacity in relation to current and projected future staffing levels.
 We maintain our properties in good operating condition and believe that the productive capacity of our properties is adequate to meet current contractual requirements and those for the foreseeable future.